pgminin/tello-vision-telemetry-lab/README.md

 5 -> Party,
 6 -> Forward with person avoidance.

-So the following lines  of code:
+The following lines  of code:

 *tofFollow=(tof[trackMode==2])*